 A step by step guide to choosing the best Galapagos cruise

 First of all, let me explain why I can help you.
-I have been in the Galapagos for three weeks on the three main islands, Santa Cruz, Isabela, San Cristobal and before getting there I have researched the entire internet space and I have studied the whole Lonely Planet guide, which is always a good old source of information.
+I have been in the Galapagos for three weeks on the three main islands, Santa Cruz, Isabela, and San Cristobal.
+Before arriving, I researched the internet extensively and studied the entire Lonely Planet guide, which is always a good source of information.

 I was traveling with a friend at the time and we were uncertain whether to book a cruise or create a DIY itinerary, so we explored both options, after learning about the Galapagos islands in General, we searched through blog posts and travel cruise companies, including Liveaboard.com which we found to be the most complete cruise site for the Galapagos.

-The result was that we become experts of all the cruises and we have promised ourselves that one day we will join a cruise, the best of all, while in the meantime I am just writing about it. 🙂
+The result was that we became experts on all the cruises.
+We promised ourselves that one day we would join a cruise, the best of all.
+In the meantime, I am just writing about it. 🙂

 Oh and I also ended up working for Livearboad.com one year later, where i had an even deeper training on all the cruises, overall.